quarkusio/quarkus/jakarta/README.md

 ### Build locally

-Then you can build the `jakarta-rewrite` branch locally:
+Then you can build the `3.0` branch locally:

 ```
-git checkout jakarta-rewrite
+git checkout 3.0
 ./mvnw -Dquickly
 ```